gvwilson/12-design/README.md

 ## Introduction

 Most people can lift one kilogram, but would struggle to lift one hundred, and could not lift a thousand without planning and support.
-Similarly, most researchers can write a few lines of Python, R, or MATLAB to create a plot, but most would struggle to create a program that was a few hundred lines long, and wouldn't know where to start building an application with many thousands of lines spread across dozens of modules or packages.
+Similarly, most researchers can write a few lines of Python, R, or MATLAB to create a plot, but would struggle to create a program that was a few hundred lines long, and wouldn't know where to start building an application with many thousands of lines spread across dozens of modules or packages.

-Most people don't have to write software at that scale, thanks in large part to an ever-expanding ecosystem of open source software.
-But someone has to, and those programmers' ability to do so depends on being able to design at that scale. *Programming in the large* is qualitatively different from *programming in the small*. as the number of pieces in a program grows, the number of possible interactions between those pieces grows much more quickly because <em>N</em> components can be paired in
+The core challenge is that *programming in the large* is qualitatively different from *programming in the small*.  as the number of pieces in a program grows, the number of possible interactions between those pieces grows much more quickly because <em>N</em> components can be paired in <em>N<sup>2</sup></em> ways.
-<em>N<sup>2</sup></em> ways.
-Programmers who don't manage this complexity
-quickly wind up with software that behaves in unexpected (and usually unfortunate) ways and that cannot be modified without heroic effort.
+Programmers who don't manage this complexity quickly wind up with software that behaves in unexpected (and usually unfortunate) ways and that cannot be modified without heroic effort.

+Most people don't have to write software at that scale, thanks in large part to an ever-expanding ecosystem of open source software, but someone has to.
+Since many big programs begin life as small scripts, knowing how to design in the large helps ensure that what's done in the small is pointed in the right direction.

 This paper describes a dozen rules that can help data scientists design large programs.
 These rules are taken from published sources, the